 What are the grandparent visitation rights under California law?
 What happens after a bitter divorce or a family argument.
 A recent case brings insight into a common question regarding California family law:

-> Can grandparents seek court ordered visitation time with their grandchildren after a Carlsbad or North County divorce?
+Can grandparents seek court ordered visitation time with their grandchildren after a North County or Carlsbad divorce?

-> California family law is written to honor the right to exercise “parental authority” while balancing what is in the best interest of a child.
+California family law is written to honor the right to exercise “parental authority” while balancing what is in the best interest of a child.
 This usually comes down to a pre-existing relationship with the child and whether it is in the child’s best interests to continue that relationship.

 The recent case involved grandparents who moved three blocks away from their son and daughter-in-law when their grandchild was born.
 The grandparents were the primary caretaker for the grandchild as both parents were working.